No. 15 Auburn looks to put clamps on Winthrop

 Flanigan scored 18 points off the bench against USF and looked like the guy who, along with Florida’s Tre Mann and LSU’s Trendon Watford, were the only players in the SEC to average 14.5 points, 5.0 rebounds and 2.5 assists during his sophomore campaign (2020-21).

-Forwards Chris Moore, Johni Broome and Jaylin Williams will need to pick up the slack for Cardwell — on both ends of the court — if he’s unable to play.
+Forwards Chris Moore, Johni Broome and Jaylin Williams will aim to aid Cardwell on both ends of the court.

 The Eagles have won two straight and feature four double-digit scorers on an offense that averages 74.0 points and 9.7 made 3-pointers per game.